 “Puki, eh, sounds sexy.
 Maybe a little too vulgar.
 Where’d that come from?”

 Christened Miss Puki for Edward, Vixen remained hubby’s, separate love boxes for each.
 I told neither her Cobra name, who was unfaithful to both.

 Squirt was hubby’s penis, tagged when I first stroked him during our engagement and jumped back in awe as he spewed out.
 Edward's needed its own logo.

-So, I replied, “Sweetie, what’d you name your penis?”
+“Sweetie, what’d you name your penis?”